dagingaa/dagingaa.github.com/_posts/2013-12-14-testing-angular-templates-with-jasmine-and-karma.md

 it to serve.
 This works great for `*.js` files, but what about HTML and other static files?
-It turns out that Karma only really likes serving JavaScript files, so we have to do some clever workarounds to make Angular templates, which are just regular HTML files work.
+It turns out that Karma only really likes serving JavaScript files, so we have to do some clever workarounds to make Angular templates, which are just regular HTML files, work.

 To make Karma serve HTML templates, we have to use a preprocessor that turns HTML templates into JavaScript strings and registers them with Angular's [$templateCache](http://docs.angularjs.org/api/ng.$templateCache).
 This means that Angular can access the templates without having to make separate HTTP requests.
-All we need to do is serve the processed template JavaScript.
+All we need to do then is serve the processed template JavaScript.

 After some research, I found [karma-ng-html2js-preprocessor](https://github.com/karma-runner/karma-ng-html2js-preprocessor),